osuosl/vagrant-plugin-ganeti/README.md

 ## Installation

-Build the Gem:
+Building the Gem from source:

     $  gem build 'vagrant-plugin-ganeti.gemspec'

-Install using standard Vagrant 1.1+ plugin installation methods.
+Alternatively you could, Install using standard Vagrant 1.1+ plugin installation methods.
 After installing, vagrant up and specify the ganeti provider.
 An example is shown below.

-    $  vagrant plugin install vagrant-plugin-ganeti-0.0.1.gem
+    $  vagrant plugin install vagrant-plugin-ganeti

 ## Usage